coracle-social/zooid/README.md

 ## Environment

-Zooid supports a few environment variables, which configure shared resources, like the web server or sqlite database file.
+Zooid supports a few environment variables, which configure shared resources like the web server or sqlite database.

 - `PORT` - the port the server will listen on for all requests.
 Defaults to `3334`.
-- `DATABASE_PATH` - the location of the database path.
-Defaults to `./data.db`
+- `DATA` - the location of the directory for storing database files and media.
+Defaults to `./data`.

 ## Configuration